decentralized-identity/faq/docs/spec.md

 ##### What is a DID? 🟢

 > In short, it's an address on the internet that someone called a **subject** (you, a company, a device) can "own" and control directly, like a username but randomly generated.
-It can be used to find a connected "DID document" which is like a business card, providing extra information for finding or contacting or checking the signatures of that subject; that subject can update or remove that "listing" over time, directly.
+It can be used to find a connected "DID document" which is like a business card, providing extra information for finding or checking the signatures of this subject.
+A subject can update or remove that "listing" over time, directly.

 These  identifiers are called "decentralized" because each is registered and resolved on autonomous "namespaces" (see below), which are often closely coupled